-- All personal belongings including cell phones will be relocated to another part of the testing room. - Students should have nothing on the desk. - All cell phones will remain OFF during the testing period.
+- All personal belongings including cell phones will be relocated to another part of the testing room. - Students should have nothing on the desk. - There should be no smart watches worn during any examination.
+Smart watches must be removed prior to beginning the exam. - All cell phones will remain OFF during the testing period.
 Any student whose cell phone is on during the testing period will be requested to leave the testing area immediately.
-If your phone rings, it will be taken and ten points will be deducted from your test. - There will be no conversation during the testing period. - Only one student at a time may leave the room if a restroom break is needed and approved by faculty. - Students who are tardy will not be allowed to take the test. - Please note: If a student is noted present on campus at any time the day of an exam and arrives late for the exam, proof of extenuating circumstances is NOT ALLOWED.
-The student will receive a zero for this exam. - Students are not allowed to congregate in the hallway outside of the testing area.
-If faculty has to address a noise problem, students involved in the activity will have earned a zero for the exam.
+If your phone rings, it will be taken and ten points will be deducted from your test. - There will be no conversation during the testing period. - Only one student at a time may leave the room if a restroom break is needed and approved by faculty. - Tardiness for module exams will constitute 15-point deduction from the module exam being taken.
+Time allowed to complete exams starts when the exam is initiated by the instructor and will not be extended to compensate for minutes the student is tardy. - Students are not allowed to congregate in the hallway outside of the testing area.
+If faculty has to address a noise problem, students involved in the activity will have earned a zero for the exam. - Occasionally, technical problems may occur while attempting to take an exam.
+If this issue happens, the instructor will ask the student to leave the room and go to another RN instructor's office so they can assist the student with logging into their Blackboard shell.
+The student will be given the same amount of time to take his or her exam as their classmates had to complete the exam.
+If more than 15 minutes is needed to get the student logged into their Blackboard, he or she will be placed in another room to complete their exam. - Once a student leaves the room after an exam, he or she will not be allowed back into the room until all students finish testing. - Students with disabilities should contact Connie Barrett (cbarrett@southernregional.edu) for accommodations.